LSD - Treatment for Patients with Alcohol Dependence

 Wissenschaftlicher Titel

-LSD Treatment for Persons With Alcohol Use Disorder: A Multicenter, Double-blind, Randomized, Active-placebo Controlled Phase II Study (ICTRP)
+Investigating the Efficacy and Microstructural Plasticity of LSD Treatment in Patients With Alcohol Use Disorder: A Multicenter, Double-blind, Randomized, Active-placebo-controlled Phase II Neuroimaging Study.
+(ICTRP)

 Öffentlicher Titel